Guzpenha/MANtIS/docs/README.md

 # MANtIS - a multi-domain information seeking dialogues dataset

 ## Introduction
-MANtIS is a multi-domain dialogue dataset contatining information-seeking interactions from the community  question-answering portal [Stack Exchange](https://stackexchange.com).
+MANtIS is a multi-domain dialogue dataset containing information-seeking interactions from the community  question-answering portal [Stack Exchange](https://stackexchange.com).
 Unlike previous information-seeking dialogue datasets that focus on only one domain, MANtIS has __diverse__ conversations from 14 different sites, such as *physics*, *travel* and *worldbuilding*.
 Additionaly, all dialogues have a url, providing __grounding__ to the conversations.
 It can be used for the following tasks: conversation response ranking/generation and user intent prediction.
 We provide manually annotated user intent labels for more than 1300 multi-turn dialogues.
 See an example of the annotations on the right side of each utterance of a conversation extracted from the *gaming* domain:

 <p align="center">
 <img src="img/MANtIS_DatasetExamples.png">
 </p>

 The conversations of the dataset are multi-turn, multi-intent, containing clarification questions and complex information needs, grounded in web pages and extracted from different domains.
+Refer to the [paper](https://arxiv.org/abs/){:target="_blank"} for a more detailed comparison against other available datasets.

 ## MANtIS - complete JSON
 The dataset has over 80,000 dialogues between information seekers and information providers from the following domains of Stack Exchange: apple, askubuntu, dba, diy, electronics, english, gaming, gis, physics, scifi, security, stats, travel and worldbuilding.
-In order to ensure that each conversation in our dataset follows our set of criteria, we have devised a list of six conditions that must hold for each conversation:
+In order to ensure that each conversation in our dataset follows our set of criteria, we devised a list of six conditions that must hold for each conversation:

 1. The entire conversation takes place between two users (the information _seeker_ who starts off the conversation and the information _provider_).
 Conversations with three or more users are not considered.
 2. The conversation consists of at least 2 utterances per user.